Revant-Annam/RISC-V_vsd_AR_week5/README.md

 * **Critical Path:** The report details the single worst-offending path in the design.
 * **Timing Violation:** The most important line is at the bottom: **`slack (VIOLATED) -0.01`**.
 * **Conclusion:** This indicates the design is **failing timing** by a very small margin (0.01ns).
 The "data arrival time" (0.37ns) is just slightly later than the "data required time" (0.37ns).
-This is a common result after placement, and the flow will attempt to fix this violation in the upcoming Clock Tree Synthesis (CTS) and routing stages.
+This is a common result after placement, and this violation can be fixed in the upcoming Clock Tree Synthesis (CTS) and routing stages.